Parameter uncertainties in weighted unbinned maximum likelihood fits: Unbinned maximum likelihood fits and event weights

 This equation can be rewritten as

 giving the deviation of the estimator $\hat{\lambda}$ from the true value $\lambda_0$.
+Here, we used that the sum in the denominator goes to

+in the asymptotic limit due to the law of large numbers.
 Due to the central limit theorem, the numerator converges to a Gaussian distribution with mean zero (according to Eq.~\ref{eq:lhonedimexpectation}) and variance